cubejs/cluster2/README.md

 	  'root': '/ecv'
 	},
   'cache': {
-    'enable': 'true',
+    'enable': true, //check cache section
     'mode': 'standalone' //default creates a standalone worker specific to run as cache manager, otherwise use master to run },
   'gc': {
-    'monitor': 'true',  //will reflect the gc (incremental, full) in heartbeat, this conflicts with socket.io somehow 'explicit': 'false' //yet impl
+    'monitor': true,  //will reflect the gc (incremental, full) in heartbeat, this conflicts with socket.io somehow 'idle-noitification': false, //for performance reason, we'll disable node idle notification to v8 by default 'explicit': false //yet impl, meant to expose gc() as a global function },
-  },
-	'heartbeatInterval': 5000 //heartbeat rate
+	'heartbeatInterval': 5000 //heartbeat interval in MS })
-})
 .then(function(resolved){
    //cluster started
    //resolved is an object which embeds server, app, port, etc.
-})
+   //this is quite useful, you must understand that both master and workers will get to here (due to fork)
+   //if it's worker, it means the warmup of that worker process has been finished (and listening already happen of course)
+   //if it's master, it means all of the workers (noWorkers) asked to be created initially have all been warmed up
+   //and implicitly, the ecv if enabled, will return 200 to whoever polls for the status })
 .otherwise(function(error){
   //cluster start error